Skip to main content

 Q: Can I add multiple JWTs to a blockchain node?

 A: There are no limits to how many JWTs you can activate on a blockchain node at once.
-If multiple JWTs are active, the request should only match one of the available keys to succeed.
+If multiple JWTs are active, ensure you are using the proper ID value in the keyid field, which corresponds to the public/private key you are using when signing the JWT.
+More information can be found here.

 Q: Which cipher does QuickNode support?